LePhil/ExcaliburPlayground/readme.md

 * Scores are no longer sorted alphabetically (72 > 123)...
 * only a certain amount of scores are kept per level
 * heart/coin effect with sprites
+* Progress Bar is now its own thang - For Task items and for customer happiness/patience

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!